 Begin the lesson by identifying each place value.
-You can say, “All the single pumpkin seeds are called units and they go in this column. (the ones column) Can you find 4 units?”
+You can say, “All the single pumpkin seeds are called units and they go in this column (the ones column).
+Can you find four units?”
 Allow your child to count the seeds and put them on the mat under the last square.
 Count them out loud.
 If they give you anything other than four, repeat your request again.
-Say this is three units.
+Say: “This is three units.
 Can you give me four units?”
-Once they have given you the correct amount write the number value in the last box.
+Once they have given you the correct amount, write the number value in the last box.
 Next say, “Can I have 6 10-bars?”
-Follow the same method as you did for units until the child is able to get the correct amount of bars.
+Follow this same method for each unit until the child is able to get the correct amount of bars.
 Continue requesting items and building numbers.
 Once you are confident that your child understands this concept, move on to writing a number in the squares and asking them to find the units and 10-bars that represent that number.

 Want more help with teaching place values?
 Don’t miss our video demonstrating how to introduce this skill.

 Activity 3: Ready for a sweet treat?
 Make these pumpkin chocolate chip oatmeal bars for a delicious breakfast that tastes like dessert.
 As you cook, look for options to talk about fractions (as you measure ingredients) and let your child do as much of the pouring and mixing as possible.